A more recent publication of this set of statistics is available: Statistics on Pensioners in Finland

-A pension recipient is a person who receives a pension in his own right or a survivors’ pension on the last day of the year of statistics.
-One person may receive simultaneously pensions both under several different pension acts and of several different types.
+A pension recipient is a person who gets a pension in their own right or a survivors’ pension on the last day of the year of statistics.
+One person may get simultaneously pensions both under several different pension acts and of several different types.

-Persons receiving pensions in their own right are persons receiving old-age, disability, unemployment or part-time pensions, or special pensions for farmers.
+Persons getting a pension in their own right get old-age, partial old-age, disability, unemployment or part-time pensions, or special pensions for farmers.

-All pension recipients include persons receiving pensions in their own right as well as the recipients of survivors’ pensions.
+All pension recipients include persons who get pensions in their own right as well as the recipi-ents of survivors’ pensions.

-A person simultaneously receiving a pension paid by Kela and an earnings-related pension is a person who receives a pension from both schemes, as stated in the heading of the table.
-For example in the table for disability pension recipients, the pension from both schemes must be a disability pension.
+A person who simultaneously gets a pension paid by Kela and an earnings-related pension is a person who gets a pension under review from both schemes.
+For example, in the table for disability pension recipients, the pension from both schemes must be a disability pension.

-Persons having started to receive part-time pension are not considered as having retired, so they are not included in the total numbers of new retirees.
-Persons having started to receive part-time pension are not included in the number of new retirees until the year when they start receiving some other pension in their own right.
+Persons who have started to get a part-time or a partial old-ge pension are not considered to be retired, so they are not included in the total number of new retirees.
+They will noo be included in the number of new retirees until the year in which they start to get some other pension in their own right.

 Factors describing the pension recipients